DrawingHero/DialogBoxToggle/README.md

 # DialogBoxToggle
-Plugin for Fire Emblem Engage that adds a toggle for the dialog box
+Plugin for Fire Emblem Engage that adds a toggle for the dialog box.